 Activities and information about the Biddulph Valley Way

 Walkers, cyclists and horses riders will enjoy the flat well surfaced path of the Biddulph Valley Way.
 It is ideal for pushchairs and wheelchair users too.
-Download the Valleys and Pastures leaflet above to see which access points are suitable for wheelchairs.
+Download the Biddulph Valley Way leaflet (PDF, 5.0MB to see which access points are suitable for wheelchairs.

 Horses are requested to walk and trot only on the main track with an additional track for cantering being provided between the railway viaduct and the canal aqueduct.
 There is a small car park located at the Congleton end of the track near the council yard off Brook Street.
 Unfortunately this car park is too small to manoeuvre horse boxes on.
 We are unable to recommend alternative suitable parking as there is none which are under Cheshire East Council's ownership or management.

 The Biddulph Valley Way is route 55 of the National Cycle Network.
 For more information please visit the Sustrans website.
 Please be mindful of other users as this a shared usage path.
 Please slow down when passing horses or walkers.